lvaudor/glitter/README.md

 coverage](https://codecov.io/gh/lvaudor/glitter/branch/master/graph/badge.svg)](https://app.codecov.io/gh/lvaudor/glitter?branch=master)
 <!-- badges: end -->

-This package aims at writing and sending SPARQL queries without any knowledge of the SPARQL language syntax.
-It makes the exploration and use of Linked Open Data (Wikidata in particular) easier for those who do not know SPARQL.
+This package aims at writing and sending SPARQL queries without advanced knowledge of the SPARQL language syntax.
+It makes the exploration and use of Linked Open Data (Wikidata in particular) easier for those who do not know SPARQL well.

 With glitter, compared to writing SPARQL queries by hand, your code should be easier to write, and easier to read by your peers who do not know SPARQL.
-The glitter package supports a “domain-specific language” (DSL) with function names (and syntax) closer to the tidyverse and base R than SPARQL.
+The glitter package supports a “domain-specific language” (DSL) with function names (and syntax) closer to the tidyverse and base R than to SPARQL.

 For instance, to find a corpus of 5 articles with a title in English and “wikidata” in that title, instead of writing SPARQL by hand you can run: